Observing Passover

 We, as the children of Israel and believers in the One True Elohim (God), are commanded to observe it throughout our generations.

-In Romans 9, Paul defined the children of Israel, Jew and non-jew alike, as potentially being "the people of Israel".
-The non-jews through adoption by faith, become fellow heirs with Christ (Messiah) and are grafted in as the children of Israel.
+In Romans 9, Paul defined the children of Israel, as believers in Yeshua, both Jew and non-Jews alike.
+Non-Jews, through adoption, by faith, become fellow heirs with Christ (Messiah) and are grafted in as the children of Israel.

-Yeshua, in John 15, explains that He is the true vine, and his disciples are the branches.
-Paul confirms that this also applies to the Gentiles who have been "grafted in" to that vine.
+Yeshua, in John 15, explains that He is the true vine, and his followers are the branches.
+Paul also confirms that this also applies to the non-Jews who have been "grafted in" to that vine.

 When is Passover to be observed?